Are you looking for the best marketing books of all time?

 Dan Kennedy – NO B.S.
 Time Management for Entrepreneurs

 This is a classic in the category of time management.
-Dan Kennedy was the first one to introduce the concept of the “time-vampires” which was rehashed by a number of other authors.
+Dan Kennedy was the first one to introduce the concept of the “time-vampires” which was rehashed by several other authors.
 In the book you will find some NO B.S. ideas about protecting your time, avoiding distractions, and achieving greatness in business.
 It’s always about carving uninterrupted chunks of time for yourself and concentrating on your most important activities.
 This book will show you how to do it more often.

 Dan Kennedy – The Ultimate Sales Letter

 That is the best introduction to copywriting I’ve read so far.
 In the book, you will find really simple formulas that help you to create and send your very first sales-letter.
 Even if you’re a seasoned marketer, you’ll get a lot of benefits from this book.
 You can use it to create a checklist for your campaigns to make sure that everything is in the right place.
-And don’t forget to use the “three-step” approach to direct mail – it’s been proven to work over and over again.
+And don’t forget to use the “three-step” approach to direct mail – it’s been proven to work repeatedly.

 Dan Kennedy – NO B.S.
 Ruthless Management of People & Profits